-While most PhD programs are between two and six years, the average student takes a lengthy 5.8 years to graduate.
+While most Ph.D. programs are between two and six years, the average student takes 5.8 years to graduate.
 To add salt to the wound, a master’s degree is a prerequisite to most doctorate degrees, extending study time by a further two years.

-Doctorate degrees generally revolve around academic research and discovery, but some programs provide focus on mastering and innovating the skills learned within their chosen fields.
+Doctorate degrees generally revolve around academic research, but some programs focus on mastery of skills within their chosen fields.

 Want to become a lawyer or a doctor?
 Pursuing a professional degree is the way to go.
-Professional degrees, in the above cases achieved by going to either law or medical school, provide you with certifications that prove you have the skills to work in these highly sought-after professions.
+Professional degrees, in the above cases are achieved by going to either law or medical school, providing you with certifications that prove you have the skills to work in these highly sought-after professions.

 Other Types of College Degrees

 Double or dual degrees are two degrees earned either from a single university or at two different universities.
-For the latter, the two universities enter into an agreement that allows a student to study in both institutions.
+For the latter, the two universities have an agreement that allows a student to study at both institutions.

 Double/Dual degrees generally take four to seven years to complete, and students graduate with diplomas from both universities.

-This is the best option for those who want to become teachers and professors in the future.
-Some colleges and universities allow students to earn a teacher certification by combining their undergraduate program load with teaching certification courses.
-While the specific certification load varies per state, it typically features professional education courses and requirements.
+This is the best option for those who want to become teachers.
+Some colleges and universities allow students to earn a teacher certification by combining their undergraduate program with teaching certification courses.
+While the specific certification load varies by state, it typically features professional education courses and requirements.

-What type of degree you will pursue is always a difficult decision in college — but armed with this knowledge you’ll be ready to jump in feet first.
+What type of degree you will pursue is always a difficult decision — but armed with information you’ll be ready to jump in feet first.
 Good luck!